-Licensing is about regulating how licensable activities are performed on licensed premises and by qualifying clubs and at temporary events within the terms of the Licensing Act 2003.
+Licensing is all about regulating the carrying on of licensable activities on licensed premises and by qualifying clubs and at temporary events within the terms of the Licensing Act 2003.

 The legislation also supports a number of other key aims and purposes.
 These are vitally important and should be principal aims for everyone involved in licensing work.